Culture of Domesticity: Domesticity representation in media

 LGBTQ+ themes are also expanding the present media displays of domesticity.
-Programming such as Queer Eye demonstrate this through a blend of typical domestic representation such as home design, self presentation, and interracial queer representation.
+Programming such as Queer Eye demonstrate this through a blend of domestic representation such as home design, self presentation, and interracial queer representation.

 The heteronormative qualities displayed in early domestic values were also challenged in the show Transparent, where one parent reveals they are transgender and decides to transition whilst managing a family life.
 Representation of transgender identities are becoming more frequent in media.
-Even family lifestyle network, TLC airs a popular show, I Am Jazz about a transgender teenager and her family.
+Even family lifestyle network TLC aired a popular show, I Am Jazz, about a transgender teenager and her family.
 Though the introduction of a transgender lead may be a relatively new idea, the themes discussed are no different than seen in most family programming, such as dating, crushes, school, and dealing with sibling relationships.

 Workplaces are another common setting in which similar themes are seen.
 Coworkers often behave in a familial manner and have unique interpersonal connections.
-This interpretation of domesticity has become permanently embedded into popular culture with cult favorites like The Office, Parks and Recreation, Grey’s Anatomy, Mad Men.
+This interpretation of domesticity has become permanently embedded into popular culture with cult favorites like The Office, Parks and Recreation, Grey's Anatomy, and Mad Men.
 With households working more combined hours than ever before, workplaces sometimes serve as social support, especially when home life is less than ideal.
 Classic domestic themes like relationship disputes or love do not have to be limited to the biological family.

 In a large departure from the traditional domestic value of purity, modern media has shone a light upon the traditionally taboo topic of teen pregnancy.
 The emergence of this theme was seen in films such as Juno, or the controversial MTV series 16 and Pregnant; which, amongst the topic of teen pregnancy, also discussed safe sex and adoption.
 The show, whilst modern in its nature, also connects to traditional domestic themes such as purity.
 It promotes the importance of young women patrolling their bodies and the notion of being a good mother as most important over education or social activities.

 Within the intersection of domesticity and media, traditional domestic values are not erased, but rather expanded to include modern representations.
 Home life, sexuality, and independence are now being reflected by the diversity in media rather than restricted to limited representation.